Prenatal development: Red blood cells

 Megaloblastic red blood cells are produced early in development, which become normoblastic near term.
 Life span of prenatal RBCs is 80 days.
 Rh antigen appears at about 40 days of gestation.

 White blood cells

 The fetus starts producing leukocytes at 2 months gestational age, mainly from the thymus and the spleen.
 Lymphocytes derived from the thymus are called T lymphocytes (T cells), whereas those derived from bone marrow are called B lymphocytes (B cells).
 Both of these populations of lymphocytes have short-lived and long-lived groups.
 Short-lived T cells usually reside in thymus, bone marrow and spleen; whereas long-lived T cells reside in the blood stream.
 Plasma cells are derived from B cells and their life in fetal blood is 0.5 to 2 days.

 Glands

 The thyroid is the first gland to develop in the embryo at the 4th week of gestation.
 Insulin secretion in the fetus starts around the 12th week of gestation.

+Skull

+Skull bones form through the process of ossification on either a membranous or cartilaginous template.
+The bones of the cranial vault develop by a membranous ossification, whereas the temporal bones form by a cartilaginous ossification.
+The bones of the cranial base (endocranium)—which support the brain (occipital, sphenoid, and ethmoid bones)—develop predominantly by a cartilaginous ossification.
+Thus, the frontal and parietal bones are formed exclusively on a membranous template.
+The geometry of the cranial base and its fossae—anterior, middle, and posterior—undergoes rapid changes.
+The anterior cranial fossa changes particularly intensely during the first trimester of pregnancy; this is a period when cranial malformations frequently arise.
+Prenatal growth of the anterior cranial fossa is not uniform.
+Allometric growth is observed during the first trimester, with the longitudinal dimension increasing from 5 to 17 millimeters between the 8th and 14th weeks of fetal life.
+Concurrently, the angle of the anterior cranial fossa decreases, and its depth increases towards the middle cranial fossa.
+Growth continues into the second trimester but becomes more uniform, with the angle of the anterior cranial fossa undergoing only minor changes.